clawpack/doc/doc/packages.rst

 Installation and user interface
 ===============================
-The AMRClaw, GeoClaw, and Classic solvers are traditional Fortran-based packages and rely on Makefiles and environment variables.
-Problems are specified partially through Python scripts (`setrun.py`) and partially through custom Fortran code (to set initial conditions, for instance).
+The AMRClaw, GeoClaw, and Classic solvers are Fortran-based packages and rely on Makefiles and environment variables.
+Problems are specified partially through Python scripts at run time (`setrun.py`) and partially through custom Fortran code at compile time (to set initial conditions, for instance).

-With PyClaw, problems are specified through Python script files, or interactively (e.g., in IPython).
+With PyClaw, problems are specified entirely at run time through Python script files, or interactively (e.g., in IPython).
 Typically, the user does not need to write any Fortran code (though custom routines can be written in Fortran when necessary for performance reasons).